Large deviations for configurations generated by Gibbs distributions with energy functionals consisting of singular interaction and weakly confining potentials: Assumptions and main results

+then $\{Q_{n}\}$ satisfies an LDP in $\mathcal{P}_{\psi }(\mathbb{R}^{d})$ with rate function $\mathcal{R}(\mu |e^{-V}\ell )$, which corresponds to the case $a=0$ in our setting.
+The bound (\ref{alalal}) implies Assumption \ref {B}, and can be viewed as a generalization of condition (1.3) of \cite {Wang2010} ({which was shown in \cite{Wang2010} to be equivalent to \eqref{ellaplo}}) to the case when $W\neq 0$.

-When $W$ is identically zero, Theorem \ref{nspeed} recovers the well known Sanov's theorem (see \cite[Theorem 6.2.10]{Dembo1998} or \cite[Theorem 2.2.1]{Dupuis1997a} for the LDP with respect to the weak topology and \cite{Wang2010} for the LDP with respect to the $p$-Wasserstein topology).
-Moreover, if $W$ is continuous and satisfies certain growth conditions on $\mathbb{R}^{d}\times\mathbb{R}^{d},$ then the result can be obtained from Sanov's theorem by a simple application of Varadhan's lemma (see \cite[Theorem 4.3.1]{Dembo1998} or \cite[Theorem 1.2.1]{Dupuis1997a}).
+Next, if $W$ is continuous and satisfies certain growth conditions on $ \mathbb{R}^{d}\times\mathbb{R}^{d},$ then the result can be obtained from the $W=0$ (or Sanov's theorem) case by a simple application of Varadhan's lemma (see \cite[Theorem 4.3.1]{Dembo1998} or \cite[Theorem 1.2.1]{Dupuis}).
 To the best of our knowledge, there are no general results in the literature that cover the case when $W$ is both unbounded and discontinuous, and therefore Theorem \ref{nspeed} is the first in that direction.
-Furthermore, Assumption \ref{B}\ref{B2}, which can be viewed as a generalization of condition (1.3) in \cite{Wang2010}, provides a sufficient condition for the LDP to hold with respect to a rather large class of stronger topologies.
-Another work that uses different methods to establish a Sanov-type LDP for exchangeable particles with respect to the Wasserstein topology is \cite{Kim2015}.
+Furthermore, Assumption \ref{B} provides a sufficient condition for the LDP to hold with respect to a rather large class of stronger topologies, which was useful for the verification of the asymptotic thin shell condition in \cite{Kim17,KimRam19}.